-Implementation Framework suggested approach: When a FER is missing (i.e. IFM did not provide it), the Dealer may use the previously provided FER or the published FER in regulatory documents, such as MRFP, by the IFM.
-In these circumstances, Dealers will need to consider these approximations in the context of "ss.
-14.17.1" of NI 31-103 and the related section in the 31-103CP.
-In line with this, Dealers will take the latest FER received by December 31st of the reporting period.
+Implementation Framework suggested approach: When a FER as a percentage data value is missing (i.e., IFM did not provide it), the Dealers and PM firms may use the most recently provided FER as a percentage or the most recently published FER as a percentage in regulatory documents, such as MRFPs, by the IFM.
+In these circumstances, Dealers and PM firms will need to consider these approximations in the context of their obligations under "ss.
+14.17.1(2)" of NI 31-103 and the related section in the 31-103CP.
+In line with this, Dealers and PM firms will take the latest FER as a percentage received on or before the last business day of the reporting year.

-Dealers are encouraged to establish monitorings and controls of IFM transmission of the FER to identify IFM and fund where the FER has not been transmitted for a significant period of time.
-As a general Implementation Framework suggested approach, a significant period of time would be more than 9 months.
+The TCR Data Repositories/Data Providers and/or Dealers and PM firms are encouraged to establish monitoring and controls of IFM transmission of the FER to identify IFMs and funds where the FER has not been transmitted for a significant period of time.
+As a general Implementation Framework suggested approach, a significant period of time would be more than nine months.